frontenddogma/web-development-glossary/manuscript/l.md

 : A software metric used to measure the size of a computer program by counting the number of lines in the text of the program’s source code.
 LOC (and SLOC, Source Lines of Code) is typically used to predict the amount of effort that will be required to develop a program, as well as to estimate programming productivity or maintainability once the software is produced.&nbsp;[†](#w-loc)

 Link
-: A reference from one web resource to another web resource, made by an anchor.
+: A reference from one web resource to another web resource, established through the use of an anchor.

 Link rot
 : The phenomenon of hyperlinks tending over time to cease to point to their originally targeted file, web page, or server due to that resource being relocated or becoming permanently unavailable.
 A link that no longer points to its target, often called a broken or dead link, is a specific form of dangling pointer.
 The rate of link rot is a subject of study and research due to its significance to the Internet’s ability to preserve information.
 Estimates of that rate vary dramatically between studies.&nbsp;[†](#w-link-rot)